Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Abstract

 \section{Abstract}

 We propose a primal-dual interior-point method \allowbreak (IPM) with convergence to second-order stationary points (SOSPs) of nonlinear semidefinite optimization problems, abbreviated as NSDPs.
-As far as we know, the current algorithms for NSDPs only ensure convergence to first-order stationary points such as Karush-Kuhn-Tucker points.
+As far as we know, the current algorithms for NSDPs only ensure convergence to first-order stationary points such as Karush-Kuhn-Tucker points, but without a worst-case iteration complexity.
 The proposed method generates a sequence approximating SOSPs while minimizing a primal-dual merit function for NSDPs by using scaled gradient directions and directions of negative curvature.
 Under some assumptions, the generated sequence accumulates at an SOSP with a worst-case iteration complexity.
-This result is also obtained for a primal IPM with slight modification.
-Finally, our numerical experiments show the benefits of using directions of negative curvature in the proposed method. \keywords{ Nonlinear semidefinite programming \and Primal–dual interior-point method \and Negative curvature direction \and Second-order stationary points } \subclass{90C22 \and 90C26 \and 90C51}
+This result is also obtained for a primal IPM with a slight modification.
+Finally, our numerical experiments show the benefits of using directions of negative curvature in the proposed method. \keywords{ Nonlinear semidefinite programming \and Primal-dual interior-point method \and Negative curvature direction \and Second-order stationary points } \subclass{90C22 \and 90C26 \and 90C51}